GerritCodeReview/k8s-gerrit/operator/README.md

 Some options in the gerrit.config are not allowed to be changed.
 Their values are preset by the containers/Kubernetes.
-The operator will configure those options automatically and won't allow different values, i.e. it will fail to reconcile if a value is set to an illegal value.
+The operator will configure those options automatically and won't allow different values, i.e. the custom resource will be rejected by a validation webhook.
 These options are:

 - `cache.directory`